 a.
 Everyone who does evil is good in the sight of the LORD: The people of God in Malachi’s day were depressed and discouraged because it seemed like the wicked prospered and had it better than the godly.
 This filled them with doubt and unbelief, and they grumbled that everyone who does evil is good in the sight of the LORD.

 b.
-Where is the God of justice: When they compared themselves with others, they thought it was unjust of God to bless others and not them.
-Nevertheless, their question shows that they don’t understand what the God of justice would give to them.
+Where is the God of justice?
+When they compared themselves with others, they thought it was unjust of God to bless others and not them.
+Nevertheless, their question shows that they didn’t understand what the God of justice would give to them.

 c.
 You have wearied the LORD with your words: This kind of ignorant, unbelieving talk from God’s people is wearisome to God.
 It shows how much His people resist His truth and His work.